someparty/someparty/source/contests/polaris-music-prize-2024.html.markdown

 - Time: 8:00 PM
 - Venue: Massey Hall, Toronto

-I'll draw winners for our draw on August 31, 2024.
+I'll draw winners on August 31, 2024.
 See the bottom of this page for terms and conditions.